-Research (1-2) (B)
+Research (2) (S)

 Independent or collaborative investigation of a problem in any of the areas of chemistry or biochemistry.
-Minimum of six hours laboratory work and consultation per week.
+Minimum of eight hours laboratory work and consultation per week.
 Students will prepare a comprehensive, well-documented research report at the end of the semester.
 Recommended for all junior and senior majors.
+Prerequisite: Ch 480, which must be completed in the preceding semester.